Last Updated 6/24/2020

 Tuition insurance can be obtained from an insurance provider, educational institutions, or even as part of a student loan.
 These policies will refund some or all of the tuition expenses and typically other incidentals, like room and board, if the student withdrawals from school for a covered reason.

 Background: Simply put, tuition insurance offers a way for college students to recover the cost of paid tuition, fees, room, board, and other eligible education expenses in the event the student unexpectedly withdraws from school, typically due to a serious physical or mental illness.
-A recent College Board report noted a moderate college budget for an in-state public college for the 2017-2018 academic year averaged $25,290.
-A moderate budget at a private college averaged $50,900.
+A recent College Board report noted a moderate college budget for an in-state public college for the 2019-2020 academic year averaged $26,590.
+A moderate budget at a private college averaged $53,980.
 Most universities have their own refund policy on a declining schedule, offering some level of reimbursement if a student withdraws within the first few weeks of the semester.
 However, if a student drops out late in the semester, they may only get a small fraction of their tuition or nothing at all.

 Although the concept of tuition insurance seems straightforward, every tuition refund plan has its own rules and limitations for coverage.
 Overall reimbursement depends on the type of policy purchased and the reason for withdrawal.
 Tuition insurance policies typically require the circumstances for withdrawal are unforeseen.
 Most tuition insurance plans cover students who have a life-changing illness or accident and are unable to continue with their education.
 Pre-existing medical conditions may also not be included.
 According to Allianz, a provider of tuition insurance, depending on the type of plan, students can receive some tuition reimbursement for the following reasons:

 - Illness or injury

 - In the case of death

-- Mental or psychological disorders (such as severe depression adn anxiety, etc.)
+- Mental or psychological disorders (such as severe depression, anxiety, etc.)

 - Any unexpected reason